 Aerojet Endowed Scholarship - This scholarship is designed for a present Aerojet employee or the child of a present Aerojet employee.
-If no one with the above qualifications applies, the scholarship is open to students with an ACT score of 18 or better, or a high school or college cumulative GPA of 2.5 or better.
-The recipient must maintain full-time enrollment in one of the following majors: Chemical Technology, Computer and Information Sciences, Computer Engineering Technology, Drafting Design Technology, Machine Tool Technology, or Manufacturing Technology.
+If no one with the above qualifications applies, the scholarship is open to students with an ACT composite score of 18 or higher, or a high school or college cumulative GPA of 2.5 or higher.
+The recipient must maintain full-time enrollment in one of the following majors: Computer and Information Sciences, Drafting Design Technology, Machine Tool Technology, or Manufacturing Technology.
 The recipient must reside in one of the following Tennessee counties: Carter, Johnson, Sullivan, Unicoi, or Washington; demonstrate ambition to excel in an applied technology career field; and demonstrate commitment to achieving an associate degree at Northeast State.